all-of-us/workbench/pheweb-test/README.md

 5. pyliblzma
 6. liblzma-dev

-All of those dependencies seem to be available on app engine standard
+All of these dependencies seem to be available on app engine standard.

 ### Google Cloud Dependencies for Local Development